chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Update issues

-Updates multiple issues in JIRA.
+The **Jira: Update Issues** task type updates multiple issues in JIRA.

-The following properties are available in the **Jira: Update issues** task type:
+The following properties are available:

 * **Server**: The JIRA server that will be used
 * **Username** and **Password**: The server log-in user ID and password; if set, these will override the credentials defined in the JIRA server configuration
-* **Issues**: A key-value map consisting of the issue ID and the summary (title) of each issue (you can optionally update the summaries in JIRA).
-Note that the **Query** task produces a key-value map as output, so you can link these two tasks together.
+* **Issues**: A key-value map that contains the issue IDs (keys) and summaries (values) of each issue.

+    The Jira: Query task type produces a key-value map that can be stored in a variable; you can then use that variable as input for a Jira: Update Issues task.

+    The issue summaries (the values in the key-value map) are only required if you want to update them in JIRA (using the **Update Summaries** option).

 * **New Status**: The new status of the issues; refer to the [JIRA Workflow documentation](https://confluence.atlassian.com/display/JIRA/What+is+Workflow) for a complete list
 * **Comment**: The text of a comment to add to the issue
-* **Update Summaries**: A checkbox indicating whether or not to change the issue summaries in JIRA
+* **Update Summaries**: Indicates whether to change the issue summaries in JIRA

 ![JIRA Update Issues task](../images/jira-update-issues-task-details.png)

 ## Update issues by query

-Updates issues found by a JQL query.
+The **Jira: Update Issues by Query** task type updates issues that are located by a [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query.

-The following properties are available in the **Jira: Update issues by query** task type:
+The following properties are available:

 * **Server**: The JIRA server that will be used
 * **Username** and **Password**: The server log-in user ID and password; if set, these will override the credentials defined in the JIRA server configuration
-* **Query**: A [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query that finds the issues that will be updated in this task
+* **Query**: A JQL query that finds the issues that will be updated in this task
 * **New Status**: The new status of the issues; refer to the [JIRA Workflow documentation](https://confluence.atlassian.com/display/JIRA/What+is+Workflow) for a complete list
 * **Comment**: The text of a comment to add to the issues

-The output of the task is `issues`, a key-value map consisting of the issue ID and summary (title) of all updated issues.
+The output of the task is `issues`, a key-value map that contains the issue IDs (keys) and summaries (values) of the issues that were updated.

 ![JIRA Update Issues by Query task](../images/jira-update-issues-by-query-task-details.png)